-Any person may make a report to the helpline by telephone, email (including those using an anonymous
+Any person may make a report to the helpline by telephone, email (including those using an anonymous eceived in the fiscal year ended August 31, 2021.

-The results of investigations, with the exception of the names of whistleblowers, will be reported to the president, and, if necessary, internal procedures may be taken as provided in the Rules of Employment, including the formulation of measures to prevent recurrence, the issuance of work orders and instructions, and disciplinary action and other personnel measures, as well as necessary external measures such as press releases, media relations and criminal charges.
+The results of investigations, with the exception of the names of whistleblowers, will be reported to the president, and, if necessary, internal procedures may be taken as provided in the Rules of Employment, to prevent recurrence, the issuance of work orders and instructions, onnel measures, as well as necessary external measures such as minal charges.